The Last Obstacle — Subterrane

 The only question is who moves first.

-The 2026 dry season opens the field in May.
+The 2026 dry season window is open now.
+The field is accessible.
 License blocks on the M1 structural trend in northern South Africa are available now.
+First drilling within the current dry season.
 They will not remain available.
 The structure of the Earth does not wait for conviction to consolidate.

 KoBold raised $400 million to build a probability machine.